-Sart the statements into what yo think is true and what could be just a rumaur.
+Sart the statements into what ye think is true and what could be just a rumaur.

-Ŋ The state of the s Mr Twit is married to Mrs Twit Mr Twit was a stupid man Mr. Twit was a dirty man Mr Twit didn't have a job Mr Twit was revalting to look at Mr Twit had no griende.
+Mr Twit is married to Mrs Twit Mr Twit was a stupid man Mr. Twit was a dirty man Mr Twit didn't have a jab Mr Twit was revalting to look at.
+Mr Twit had no griende.
 Mr Twit lived alone.
-Sunday was the day gor Mr Twit to get washed The hair on Mr Twit's head wasn't like normal hair.
-Mr Twit had a glass sys which he did tricks with Mr Twit had hair grawing aut as his sars.
-Mr. Twit was alder than 40 years ald Because Mr Twit was sloty years ald, he was hairy and wrinkled Mr. Twit had tried to improve his hair, but it hadr't warked so he gave up.
-Hair grew out og Mr. Twite eyes Mr Twit had always been a twit, gran birth Mr Twit also had hairy arms Mr Twit had pet mankeys.
+Sunday was the day gar Mr Twit to get washed.
+The hair on Mr Twitis head wasn't like normal hair.
+Mr Twit had a glass eye which he did tricks with Mr Twit had hair grawing aut ag his ears.
+Mr. Twit was alder than 40 years old.
+Because Mr Twit was slaty years ald, he was hairy and wrinkled Mr. Twit had tried to improve his hair, but it hadr't warked so he gave up.
+Hair grew out aç Mr. Twite eyes Mr Twit had always been a twit, gran birth Mr Twit also had hairy arms Mr Twit had pet mankeys. to Mrs Twit.
+Mr Twit didn't have a jab.
+Mr Twit lived alone.
+Mr Twit had a glass eye which he did tricks with.
+Because Mr Twit was slotly years ald, he was hairy and wrinkled.
+Mr Twit had always heen a twit, gram. to Mrs. Twit. stupid man.
+Mr Twit didn't have revalting to look at.
+Mr Twit lived alone.
+Sunday was the day gar Mr Twit to get washed.
+Mr Twit had a glass eye which he did tricks with.
+Because Mr Twit was ears.
+Mr. Twit had hair grawing out ag his ears.
+Mr. Twit had bied to improve his hair, and wrinkled.
+Mr. Twit had tried to improve his hair, but it hadn't warked so he gave up.